 When I was 16 I knew I wanted to go to University and become a dietitian.
 I liked science, I liked people and I liked eating, so it seemed like the perfect fit!
 That was 20+ years ago now and I haven’t looked back.
 Over the years, I’ve listened to many people’s stories of hope for a healthier future and I’ve shared my knowledge to support change.
 In 2007 I began to work more closely with those having weight loss surgery.
 I found it rewarding to help people navigate a new relationship with food, and their bodies and this is now my main area of practice.

-This specialist focus has lead me to become a:
+This specialist focus has lead me down a few paths such as a:

 - Conjoint Lecturer of the Faculty of Health at the University of Newcastle,